dave-yang/krystal-docs/Components/Event.md

     \Krystal\Event\EventManager::attach($event, Closure $listener)

 Attaches a listener (callable function) to an event.
+The first `$event` defines event name and the second `$closure` must be a function to be invoked when calling the event which is being defined.

 ## detach()